tvmai/tvmai.github.io/_posts/2017-08-22-Optimize-Deep-Learning-GPU-Operators-with-TVM-A-Depthwise-Convolution-Example.md

 ## 2. General GPU Optimization Guidelines

-This part briefly talks about two concepts we should know when optimizing CUDA code: data reuse, shared memory and bank conflicts.
+This part briefly talks about three concepts we should know when optimizing CUDA code: data reuse, shared memory and bank conflicts.
 It would be great if you already know them, then you may skip this part and go directly to part 3.

 ### Data Reuse